Mohamed Salah: In popular culture

+Salah is nicknamed "The Pharaoh" by the press and his fans, while Egyptians refer to him as the "Fourth Pyramid".

-The most popular chant for Salah was made by Liverpool supporters where they called him the Egyptian King – “Mo Salah!
-Mo Salah!
-Mo Salah!
+The most popular chant for Salah was made by Liverpool supporters where they called him the Egyptian King – "Mo Salah, Mo Salah, Mo Salah!
 Running down the wing.
-Mo Salah la-la-la la-ahh, The Egyptian King!”, they also created another chant to the tune of Dodgy's "Good Enough", saying that if Salah continued to score goals, they would convert to Islam – "If he's good enough for you, he's good enough for me, if he scores another few, then I'll be Muslim too."
+Salah, lah, lah, lah, la-ahh, the Egyptian King!", to the tune of "Sit Down" by English indie rock band James.
+They also created another chant to the tune of Dodgy's "Good Enough", saying that if Salah continued to score goals, they would convert to Islam – "If he's good enough for you, he's good enough for me, if he scores another few, then I'll be Muslim too."
 Salah has given his approval to the chant, and it has been cited as an example of inclusivity.
 According to a 2021 study in the American Political Science Review, Salah's transfer to Liverpool led to a 16% reduction in hate crimes in the city, as well as reducing Islamophobic online rhetoric by Liverpool fans.
 Salah is devout to a degree that many other well-known Muslims sports figures are not, and his charm and apolitical persona have made him a popular figure in the UK.
 During his goal celebration, Salah lays in the prostrate position to thank God in sujud.

-Salah is nicknamed "The Pharaoh" by the press and his fans.
-He has also been given the nickname "Egyptian King" by Liverpool supporters, arising from a chant set to the tune of "Sit Down" by English indie rock band James.

-Following his goal that led Egypt to the World Cup finals for the first time since 1990, a school in Egypt was named after him.
-Following Egypt's exit from the World Cup, Salah stayed in his home country for his pre-season holiday.
-In late June, his address was accidentally leaked on Facebook.
-After this, crowds of fans showed up at Salah's house, with Salah greeting the fans and signing autographs for some, although according to reports in Spain, police did arrive to cordon off his house.
+Following his goal that led Egypt to the World Cup finals for the first time in 28 years, a school in Egypt was named after him.
+After Egypt's exit from the World Cup, Salah stayed in his home country for his pre-season holiday, and in late June, his address was accidentally leaked on Facebook.
+During this time, huge crowds of fans showed up at Salah's house, with Salah greeting them and signing autographs for some, although according to reports in Spain, police did arrive to cordon off his house.

-During Liverpool's 2018 pre-season tour in the U.S., American artist Brandan Odums created a mural in the Times Square area displaying Salah in the Egypt kit, with the player later posting an image on social media posing next to it.
+During Liverpool's 2018 pre-season tour in the US, American artist Brandan Odums created a mural in New York City's Times Square area displaying Salah in an Egypt kit, with the player later posting an image on social media posing next to it.
 In Egypt, several murals have also been created displaying Salah's likeness, including one in the capital of Cairo.